 4. Keep the Rule Of Thirds in mind

 To use this ‘rule,’ divide the composition into nine equal sections by drawing two vertical and two horizontal lines, resulting in an imaginary frame.
-Even if you use a smartphone (see out the 18 best smartphones for photographers here), most cameras have a grid-line feature that will assist you in visualizing this split.
+Even if you use a smartphone (see the 18 best smartphones for photographers here), most cameras have a grid-line feature that will assist you in visualizing this split.
 Your subject should be placed at one of the spots where the lines cross.
 Your composition will appear balanced in this manner.

 5. Begin with assisting to learn